lemoncheesecake/lemoncheesecake/doc/fixtures.rst

 Fixtures
 ========

-Lemoncheesecake provides a fixture system similar to what `pytest <https://pytest.org>`_ offers (http://doc.pytest.org/en/latest/fixture.html).
+lemoncheesecake provides a fixture system similar to what `pytest <https://pytest.org>`_ offers (http://doc.pytest.org/en/latest/fixture.html).
 Fixtures are a powerful and modular way to inject dependencies into your tests.